I’m Calvin. I grew up in Orlando, Florida with just my mom. My dad was a drug addict and gambler who disappeared when I was two years old.

-I left the startup and set out to create a path where I could devote all of my time and energy to helping others and paying it forward.
-And now I’m all in on that path.
+I left the startup to create a path where I could devote all of my time and energy to helping others and paying it forward.
+Now I’m all in on that path.

 I’m on a mission to empower 10 million people to live a more conscious and fulfilling life.

-On my mission, I write and speak about big ideas, unconventional living, and the art of fulfillment.
-While I’m not always right and certainly don’t have all the answers, I find meaning in sharing what I know and am learning.
+On my mission, I write about big ideas, unconventional living, and the art of fulfillment.
+While I’m not always right and certainly don’t have all the answers, I find meaning in sharing what I’m learning.

 Through my work, I hope to provide you with ideas and resources that will help you create a badass life with more joy, less pain, and success as you define it.

 If you want to stay in touch and receive the latest updates, the best way to do so is through email.
-Every week, I share articles, ideas, books, and resources in my Sunday newsletter, Life Reimagined.
+Twice a month, I share articles, ideas, books, and resources in my Sunday newsletter, Life Reimagined.
 For whatever it’s worth, it’s my grandma’s favorite newsletter.